 How Often to Calculate Landed Cost

 Calculate total landed cost for every new supplier before you commit to them.
 Recalculate for existing suppliers annually, and any time freight rates or duty classifications change significantly.
-Freight rates in particular can shift 20–40% in a quarter during volatile periods — a landed cost calculation from 18 months ago may be significantly incorrect today.
+Freight rates can shift 20 to 40 percent in a quarter during volatile periods.
+A landed cost calculation from 18 months ago may be significantly wrong today.

 Unit price is the starting point.
 Landed cost is the decision point.
 Build the habit of calculating all seven components before any sourcing decision, and you will make better supplier choices, more accurate margin calculations, and fewer surprises at the end of the quarter.